 Safia Elhillo & Nick Makoha

 (Updated March 2018) Nick Makoha was born in Uganda but fled the Idi Amin dictatorship.
 He subsequently lived in Kenya and Saudi Arabia, and currently lives in London.
-His first pamphlet, The Lost Collection of an Invisible Man, was published by flippedeye in 2005.
-His second pamphlet, The Second Republic, was published in the APBF’s Seven New Generation African Poets’ series, and will be forthcoming as a full collection from Peepal Tree Press.
+His first pamphlet was The Lost Collection of an Invisible Man (flippedeye 2005).
+His second pamphlet, Resurrection Man (Jai-Alai Books) won the Toi Derricote & Cornelius Eady Chapbook Prize 2016.
+His third pamphlet, The Second Republic, was published in the APBF’s Seven New Generation African Poets series.
+His first poetry book, Kingdom of Gravity (Peepal Tree Press, 2017) was shortlisted for the Felix Fennis Prize for Best First Collection 2017 and was a Guardian Best Book of 2017.
+His poetry has appeared in the New York Times, Poetry Review, Rialto, Triquarterly Review, Boston Review, Callaloo, and Wasafiri.
 Nick’s one man show, My Father & Other Superheroes, recently toured the UK, and he has also toured to the US, Finland, Czech Republic and the Netherlands. www.nickmakoha.com

 2 Winners 2016